SergeyPetrachkov/LocationsSearchAndWiki/README.md

 User can also save locations from this screen.
 (The saved locations will be shown in the list on top of remote locations).

 From engineering perspective, there are a few tests that cover some business logic.
 Though the coverage is minimal (intentionally, just to introduce the unit tests into this project).
 There's also compilable and scalable documentation solution.
+You can update/regenerate the docs by doing `cd LocationsManagerCore && swift package generate-documentation`

 ## What's not done